The plant-based trend in Asia Pacific

 Our solutions in plant-based development

 At Biospringer, we have strong ingredient capabilities.
 We help overcome challenges with four dedicated solutions, thanks to a dedicated portfolio of clean label yeast extracts.
 We mask off-notes, enrich the nutritional profile, intensify the flavors and provide signature taste with our yeast extracts.
-With a regional team of experts based in Singapore, we have a localized expertise of taste that corresponds to Asia Pacific consumers expectations.
-Our Culinary team is also available to accompany our customers in their formulation’s challenges, to better understand the potential of yeast extract.
-A 2021 study from Mintel showed that over the last 5 years, nearly 15% of overall new meat substitutes launches are using yeast extract, why not your company?
+With a regional team of experts based in their own countries, and a technical team based in Singapore, we have a localized expertise of taste that corresponds to Asia Pacific consumers expectations.
+Our Culinary Centre team, dedicated to support our customers in their formulations challenges, is available to explain the potential of yeast extract.
+According to Innova Database, from 2018 to 2023 in Asia Pacific, 415 of the meat analogues new products launched, 57 of the dairy analogues ones, and 24 of the seafood analogues NPL are using yeast extract.
+Watch our webinar replay to learn more!

 3 Protein Digestibility Corrected Amino Acid Score